Skip to main content

 Where do my Photocards appear?

-Your profile has a dedicated Photocards tab that shows your full collection organized by collection, with progress tracking for each.
+Your profile has a dedicated Photocardstab that shows your full collection organized by collection, with progress tracking for each.
 You can also feature up to six cards on your profile’s Overview tab for other users to see.

-What is the Inventory page?
+What is the Binder page?

-The Inventory page is a dedicated space for managing your photocard collection.
+The Binder page is a dedicated space for managing your photocard collection.
 From there you can drag and drop your featured cards to rearrange them, and lock individual cards to protect them from being used in shrine offerings, trades, or gifts.
 Locked cards still appear in your gallery and can be featured normally.

 Can I trade Photocards?